-Explore the latest in emergency medicine from The JAMA Network, including prehospital care, resuscitation, trauma, respiratory failure, arrhythmias, and more.
+Explore the latest in emergency medicine, including prehospital care, resuscitation, trauma, respiratory failure, arrhythmias, and more.

 A previously healthy person in their 60s with progressive shortness of breath and fatigue for the past 6 months presented to the emergency department with palpitations and shortness of breath.
 What is your diagnosis?

 This cluster randomized clinical trial aims to determine whether provision of COVID-19 vaccine messaging platforms in emergency departments increases COVID-19 vaccine acceptance and uptake in unvaccinated patients.

 This case report describes a patient in their 60s who presented to the emergency department with a 2-week history of shortness of breath and back pain exacerbated that morning.

 This case report describes a patient in their 50s with recurrent abdominal pain and syncope after drinking alcohol.

 This case report describes a patient in their late 50s with elevated high-sensitivity cardiac troponin and a medical history of poorly controlled diabetes and cocaine, cannabis, and tobacco use.

 This cohort study uses Pediatric Health Information System data to describe trends in mental health pediatric emergency department revisits.

 This cohort study uses administrative health data to evaluate trends in pediatric firearm injuries before and during the COVID-19 pandemic.